What is an Opportunity Zone?

 If I participate, can I achieve diversification, or will I be choosing one asset?

-Our approach is intended to provide investors the opportunity to achieve multi-asset diversification, as well as the structural simplicity and regulatory clarity associated with holding each deal through a separate O-Fund vehicle.
+Our approach is intended to provide investors the opportunity to achieve multi-asset diversification, as well as the structural simplicity and regulatory clarity associated with holding each deal through a separate Qualified Opportunity Fund vehicle.
 While subject to market conditions, Cadre expects to have 3-4 single asset funds available for allocation within an investor’s 180-day window.
-Investors who have the ability to manage their capital gains and commit to a two-year drawdown period can also participate through Cadre’s Managed Account structure, which will give investors programmatic access to each of Cadre’s O-Zone eligible deals.
+Investors who have the ability to manage their capital gains and commit to a two-year drawdown period can also participate through Cadre’s Managed Account structure, which will give investors programmatic access to each of Cadre’s Opportunity Zone eligible deals.
 Please contact us for more information on the Managed Account solution.

-Cadre has indicated that it intends its O-Zone program to hold deals for at least 10 years to take maximum advantage of the potential tax savings.
-Will I be able to dispose of my interest in the O-Fund prior to the 10-year hold period?
+Cadre has indicated that it intends its Opportunity Zone program to hold deals for at least 10 years to take maximum advantage of the potential tax savings.
+Will I be able to dispose of my interest in the Qualified Opportunity Fund prior to the 10-year hold period?

-Achieving liquidity prior to the full hold period will not necessarily negate the tax benefits to you – the rules permit further rollover of gains realized upon a sale of your interest in the O-Fund.
-(It’s important to note that the purchaser of your interest may not be able to receive any of the O-Zone tax benefits.)
+Achieving liquidity prior to the full hold period will not necessarily negate the tax benefits to you – the rules permit further rollover of gains realized upon a sale of your interest in the Qualified Opportunity Fund.
+(It’s important to note that the purchaser of your interest may not be able to receive any of the Opportunity Zone tax benefits.)